26th Marine Expeditionary Unit: Early years

-The 26th Marine Expeditionary Unit was established on 24 April 1967 for a short mission, and was quickly deactivated (as was the norm during this period) on 20 October 1967.
-During June–December 1969, the MEU was reactivated as the 36th Marine Expeditionary Unit for Exercise Landing Force Caribbean 3-69 (LANFORCARIB 3-69).
+The 26th Marine Expeditionary Unit was established on 24 April 1967 for a short mission and was quickly deactivated (as was the norm during this period) on 20 October 1967.
+During June–December 1969, the 26th MEU was reactivated as the 36th Marine Expeditionary Unit for Exercise Landing Force Caribbean 3-69 (LANFORCARIB 3-69).

-In 1975 the 36th Marine Amphibious Unit participated in Exercise Staff Zugel in West Germany.
-This marked the first time since World War I that the USMC took a combined arms force ashore in Germany.
+In 1975 the 36th Marine Amphibious Unit participated in Exercise Straffe Zügel 75, part of Exercise Reforger, conducted in the central plains of West Germany near the city of Hanover.
+The 36th MAU's participation marked the first time since World War I the Marine Corps had a combined arms force ashore in Germany.
 The unit was redesignated as the 26th Marine Amphibious Unit in 1982 and became part of the rotation cycle of three MAUs on the East Coast in 1985.
-It was the first of the MAUs to undergo Special Operations Capable training, earn the SOC qualification and have AV-8B Harriers attached.
-In 1988 the unit was again redesignated as the 26th Marine Expeditionary Unit.
+It was the first of the MAUs to undergo Special Operations Capable training, earn the SOC qualification, and have AV-8B Harriers attached.
+The SOC designation denotes a MEU has undergone an enhanced pre-deployment training program and is able to provide special operations capabilities during an upcoming deployment.
+In 1986, the MEU participated in Operation El Dorado Canyon.
+The unit was again redesignated as the 26th Marine Expeditionary Unit in 1988.